ChifiSource/Toolips.jl/README.md

 ```
 The documentation will then be available at `/docs/(modname)` -- e.g. `/docs/toolipsservables` `/docs/toolips`.
 - **Chifi Docs**: [toolips](https://chifidocs.com/toolips/Toolips) [ecosystem](https://chifidocs.com/toolips) [source](https://github.com/ChifiSource/ChifiDocs.jl)
 - **Creator**: [OliveCreator](https://github.com/ChifiSource/OliveCreator.jl) will eventually offer interactive `Toolips` notebooks that help to explain and demonstrate concepts more effectively.
-This also *has yet to materialize*, but is in the pipeline and will be available some time after `ChifiDocs`.
 ## projects
 In `Toolips`, projects are modules which **export** `Toolips` types.
 These special types are
 - Any sub-type of `AbstractRoute`.